“Gio Ponti Loving Architecture”. The Exhibition at MAXXI in Rome reopens

 Shape, body and the 4 curves of Triennale in the new photographs by Adrian Samson for Marazzi.

-Triennale, the Four Curve Tile, designed by Gio Ponti and Alberto Rosselli for Marazzi in 1960, is on display at the MAXXI National Museum of Arts of the XXI century in Rome as part of the great retrospective that, forty years after Ponti’s death, collects archival materials, original models, photographs, books, magazines and design classics on the figure of Ponti architect.
+Triennale, the Four Curve Tile, designed by Gio Ponti and Alberto Rosselli for Marazzi in 1960, is again on display at the MAXXI National Museum of Arts of the XXI century in Rome as part of the great retrospective that, forty years after Ponti’s death, collects archival materials, original models, photographs, books, magazines and design classics on the figure of Ponti architect.

 The exhibition, curated by Maristella Casciato and Fulvio Irace with Margherita Guccione, Salvatore Licitra, Francesca Zanella and realized in collaboration with CSAC - Study Center and Communication Archive of the University of Parma and Gio Ponti Archives, aims to study and communicate the multi-faceted activity of Gio Ponti and his revolutionary research on architecture, “scenario and rescue of our life”.